ffplayout/ffplayout.github.io/content/_index.md

 Detail Description
 -----

 On the following pages you found more details from every program part and a install instruction.
-If you don't want to install it by hand, you can give the [docker version](https://github.com/ffplayout/ffplayout-docker) a try.